Camberwick Green, Trumpton and Chigley

 " Up to you Mr.C,but if we stand here any longer you'll have to scoop it out ! "

-The actual reason is simply that the set makers ran out of time to add those usual finishing touches !
+Well the set makers simply ran out of time to add them.

-Mind you,it is quite refreshing not to see all the modern aesthetic clutter like tv aerials, satellite dishes, exterior electricity meters and wheelie bins.
+Mind you,it is quite refreshing not to see all the modern aesthetic clutter like tv aerials, satellite dishes, exterior electricity meters etc.

 Just a couple of dialogue-only observations to finish off Camberwick ....